 In German the disease is referred to as “Chronisch obstruktive Lungenerkrankung”.
 The terminology prefers the name “Chronic obstructive bronchitis”.
 The terms “lung emphysema” and “chronic bronchitis” are often associated with COPD.

 COPD is often played down with the term “smoker’s cough” or “smoker’s lung”.
 However this disease can be life threatening.
 The World Health Organization (WHO) estimates a total number of COPD patients worldwide at 64 million.
 About 14 percent of all adults suffer from this disease.
 Therefore COPD is the most frequent respiratory disease.
-Today it is place four in the list of the most frequent causes of death worldwide.
-Experts believe that COPD will occupy place three by 2020.
+It is supposed to be the third-leading cause of death worldwide.
 No other widespread disease has seen such an “increase”.